 Ammonium nitrate (46 % Nitrogen) was applied in the plots that didn’t have a source of nitrogen in them to balance with the other amendments that had nitrogen, henceforth we applied in TSP and AN.
 The amount of Nitrogen in CM was 1.46 kg N/plot, this was total Nitrogen, whereas, in BF the amount of Nitrogen was 0.5 kg N/plot.
 The amount of N in BF was used as a reference to calculate the N that was applied in TSP and N. Therefore, 1.086 kgN/plot was applied in these treatments.
-After the amendments were successfully applied in the soil, they were incorporated into the soil using a hand hoe to a depth of 20cm as shown in the igure
+After the amendments were successfully applied in the soil, they were incorporated into the soil using a hand hoe to a depth of 20cm as shown in the Figure 2